 How to Apply

-An electronic application has been created this year.
-Visit https://webappsportal.dii.utk.edu/UndergradResearchInternship/ to begin your application.
+After January 7, 2015, visit https://webapps.utk.edu/UndergradResearch/UGRInternship/ to begin your application.
 You can save the document and return to make changes prior to submission.
-The deadline for student applications is February 14, 2014, and our goal is to announce internship recipients soon after spring break.
-The application includes your entry form, which includes your GPA, and a two-page research proposal.
+The deadline for student applications is February 13, 2015, with the ideal announcement of recipients prior to spring break.
+The application includes your entry form and a two-page research proposal.
 Upon submission, the application will be forwarded to your faculty mentor for approval.

 To aid the proposal process, we offer the following writing guidelines.